rakib91221/StableGen/README.md

 * **Blender:** Version 4.2 or newer.
 * **Operating System:** Windows 10/11 or Linux.
 * **GPU:** **NVIDIA GPU with CUDA is recommended** for ComfyUI.
 For further details, check ComfyUI's github page: [https://github.com/comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI).
+    * At least 8 GB of VRAM is required to run SDXL at a usable speed; plan for 16 GB or more when running FLUX.1-dev or the Qwen-Image-Edit pipeline.
 * **ComfyUI:** A working installation of ComfyUI.
 StableGen uses this as its backend.
 * **Python:** Version 3.x (usually comes with Blender, but Python 3 is needed for the `installer.py` script).
 * **Git:** Required by the `installer.py` script.